AbdoTW/Garbage_Classification/README.md

-# Garbage_Classification
+# Garbage Classification

 ![Demo Image](./files/demo_image.png)

-## Environment Setup (running on codespaces)
+## Overview
+The **Garbage Classification** project aims to classify waste material images into predefined categories, such as Glass, Metal, Paper, and others.
+The project utilizes TensorFlow and Keras for building and training the classification model.

+## Deployment Options

+### 1. **Running on Codespaces**
-To run this project on codespaces without cloning it on your local machine, follow these steps:
+To quickly set up and run this project on GitHub Codespaces, follow the steps below:

-### Step 1: Set up the Python environment
+#### Step 1: Set Up the Python Environment
-To set up the Python environment, run the following command after cloning the repository:
+After cloning the repository, set up the Python environment by running the following command:

 ```bash
 bash setup_env.sh